River Thames whale: 21 January

 At 7:30 am the next morning BDMLR members, along with Port Authority officials, started observing the whale again.
 It was decided that the BDMLR would have to assist the whale as she was not strong enough to swim out of the Thames by herself, and had been losing ground against the tide.

 There was fear later in the day that the whale could have perished, as she had not been seen for some time; however, she was spotted by a Port Authority boat at 9:26 am near Albert Bridge.
 The BDMLR decided it was time to act.
 With significant help from the Port of London Authority and the Metropolitan Police BDMLR medics decided to deliberately beach the whale at low tide on a sandbank, and then move her out of the Thames.
-At midday they captured the whale, covered her eyes to prevent her from panicking, and made a medical examination.
+At midday they were able to render assistance and make a medical examination.

 After two hours, the whale was slowly and gently lifted onto a barge by a crane near Albert Bridge.
 By this stage there were thousands of people watching the situation develop from the banks of the river, and the images were seen across the world.
 The excitement of the previous day had disappeared, and there was now serious concern that the whale would be unable to survive for much longer.
 As the barge rushed along the Thames towards the sea, news channels provided non-stop coverage of the journey.
 It reached the Thames Barrier at approximately 5:00 pm.
 Later, despite the darkness, it was reported that crowds were lining the Queen Elizabeth II Bridge to catch a glimpse of the barge.

 As each hour passed, there was growing concern for the whale's health, and she was said to be taking a turn for the worse due to being out of the water, as well as slowly being crushed by her own body weight.
-Plans to release the whale into the Atlantic ocean were shelved (the rescue team having previously put out a public appeal for a suitable boat); instead she was to be released off the Kent coast near Margate at Shivering Sands.
-All this time, the BDMLR were saying the final decision would be taken by a vet on board, who would decide whether to release or euthanise the whale.
-Later the mammal was described as being "distressed", breathing heavily and developing muscle problems.
-At 7:08 pm on 21 January it was confirmed the whale had died after suffering from convulsions.
+Plans to release the whale into the North Sea were shelved (the rescue team having previously put out a public appeal for a suitable boat); instead she was to be released off the Kent coast near Margate at Shivering Sands.
+All this time, the BDMLR were saying the final decision would be made by a vet on board, who would decide whether to release or euthanise the whale.
+Later the mammal was described as being "distressed", breathing heavily and developing muscle problems, the vet had decided to euthanise the whale, however at 7:08 pm on 21 January it was confirmed the whale had died from natural causes just prior to vet administering the euthanisation injection.